MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ## Navigate to a file URL

 WebView2 allows navigations to file URLs, to load basic HTML or a PDF.
 This is the simplest and most efficient approach to loading local content.
 However, it is less flexible than the other approaches.
 Like in a web browser, file URLs are limited in some capabilities:
 *  The document has an origin that is unique to each file, just like in the browser.
-So APIs that require an origin such as `localStorage`, `indexedDB`, and others will work, but different file URL documents are not considered same origin.
+So APIs that require an origin such as `localStorage` or `indexedDB` will work, but different file URL documents are not considered "same-origin".
 *  Some newer browser features are limited to https URLs and are not available to file URLs.
 This includes webcam APIs, geolocation APIs, and notification APIs, among others.
 *  For each resource, the full path must be specified.